-This sheet talks about exposure to nortriptyline in a pregnancy and while breastfeeding.
+This sheet talks about exposure to nortriptyline in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is nortriptyline?

 Nortriptyline is a prescription medication that has been approved to treat depression.
 It is part of a group of medications called tricyclic antidepressants.
 Nortriptyline has also been used for other medical indications, such as attention deficit hyperactivity disorder (ADHD), eating disorders, irritable bowel syndrome, pain, and other disorders.
 Some trade names for nortriptyline are Aventyl® and Pamelor®.

 I take nortriptyline.
 Can it make it harder for me to get pregnant?

 Studies have not been done to see if nortriptyline could make it harder for a woman to get pregnant.
 Untreated psychiatric disorders and symptoms may affect fertility.